-- Berserk Button: Do not step into Phil's trench without asking him first.
-As Tony found out early in season one.
-This is fairly standard archeological practice, because you never know if you are about to stamp on less than obvious archeology or just dirt.
-Phil just forgot Tony had zero archeological experience at that point and gave him a full on Drill Sergeant Nasty earful.
+- Berserk Button: Do not step into Phil's trench without asking him first, as layman Tony found out early in season one.
+This is fairly standard archaeological practice, because you never know if you are about to stamp on less than obvious archaeology or just dirt.
+Phil just forgot Tony had zero archaeological experience at that point and gave him a full on Drill Sergeant Nasty earful.

-- The Cameo: A dig at Sedgefield had a coda in which the local MP visited the site.
+- The Cameo: A dig at Sedgefield in County Durham had a coda in which the local MP visited the site.

-- Clip Show: The episode "Greatest Discoveries" is just the main presenters (Tony, Phil, Mick Aston, Helen Geake, and Tony) sitting in a pub discussing past shows and clips thereof.
+- Clip Show: The episode "Greatest Discoveries" is just the main presenters (Tony, Phil, Mick and Helen) sitting in a pub discussing past shows and clips thereof.

 - Companion Cube: Phil's shovel.
 It talks to him you know, it has the experience and expertise.
 The shovel must be handled with care and respect at all times!
 As demonstrated here!

-- Einstein Hair: Mick Aston's hair was worn in this manner.
+- Einstein Hair: Mick Aston's hair was worn in this manner in ever-increasing fashion.

 - Flowery Insults: One of the episodes re-staged a Saxon debate with authentic flowery insults from the period.
-Although we're aren't certain about ending with "Up thine" though.
+Although we're not certain about ending with "Up thine" though.

 - Insistent Terminology: Tony and Phil got into an argument (and Running Gag) over the pronunciation of Mildenhall, with Tony pronouncing it phonetically and Phil continually correcting him that it was to be pronounced "Mine'all".